Determinantal point processes associated with Hilbert spaces of holomorphic functions: Spaces of configurations and determinantal point processes

 The Fredholm determinant is well-defined since $(g-1) K \chi_B \in \mathscr{S}_{1}(E, \mu)$.
 The equation \eqref{DPP} determines the measure $\PP$ uniquely and we will denote it by $\PP_K$ and the kernel $K$ is said to be {\it a correlation kernel} of the determinantal point process $\PP_K$.
 Note that $\PP_K$ is uniquely determined by $K$, but different kernels may yield the same point process.

-By the Macch\`i-Soshnikov theorem \cite{DPP-M}, \cite{DPP-S}, any Hermitian positive contraction in $\mathscr{S}_{1, \loc}(E,\mu)$ defines a determinantal point process.
+By a theorem due to Macch\`i and Soshnikov \cite{DPP-M}, \cite{DPP-S} and Shirai-Takahashi \cite{ShirTaka0}, any Hermitian positive contraction in $\mathscr{S}_{1, \loc}(E,\mu)$ defines a determinantal point process.
 In particular, the projection operator on a {\it reproducing kernel Hilbert space} induces a determinantal point process.

 \begin{rem} If $\alpha: E \rightarrow \C$ is a Borel function such that $| \alpha(x) | = 1$ for $\mu$-almost every $x\in E$, and if $\Pi \in \mathscr{S}_{1, \loc}$ is the operator of orthogonal projection onto a closed subspace $L \subset L^2(E, \mu)$, then $\Pi$ and $\alpha \Pi \overline{\alpha}$ define the same determinantal point process, i.e., Note that $\alpha \Pi \overline{\alpha}$ is the orthogonal projection onto the subspace $\alpha(x) L$. \end{rem}